spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/glue-api/backend-api-integration-guide.md

 template: feature-integration-guide-template
 ---

-# Backend API feature integration

-This document describes how to integrate the [Backend API]({link to a respective feature overview}) into a Spryker project.
+This document describes how to integrate the [Backend API]({link to a respective feature overview}) feature into a Spryker project.

 ## Install feature core